 Java is susceptible to premature termination of threads as documented in ISO/IEC TR 24772-1:2019 clause 6.62.

 Java provides the java.lang.Thread.isAlive() method to test if a thread is alive.
 The method will return true if the thread is alive and false otherwise.
 This allows the thread to be monitored to see if it is still functioning.
+Note that a call to ThreadIsAlive is asynchronous with the execution of the thread being queried, so instantaneous determination of the other Thread’s state is not guaranteed.

 Java has a thread group feature.
 A thread group forms a tree of threads and other thread groups in which every thread group except the initial thread group has a parent.
 A Java thread group is implemented by the java.lang.ThreadGroup class.
 However, many of the methods of the ThreadGroup class such as resume(), stop(), and suspend()) have been deprecated.
 Other methods in the class are not thread safe such as activeCount() and enumerate().
 Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.

 Threads that exit unexpectedly are vulnerable to the issues raised in ISO/IEC TR 24772-1:2019 clause 6.62.3. java.lang.
 Premature termination as a result of an unexpected exceptions can be handled by either a per-thread or system wide uncaught exception handler.
-The exception handler can be assigned for all exceptions in a thread group using the static Thread.setDefaultUncaughtExceptionHandler() method..
+The exception handler can be assigned for all exceptions in a thread group using the static Thread.setDefaultUncaughtExceptionHandler() method.
+The result is a notification to the Java VM either for the thread group, or to the Java VM for printing to the error log, but in either case, no notifications to other threads occur.
+As a remedy, the thread that is terminating can have the relevant exception handler installed and can use normal thread notifications.

 6.62.2 Guidance to language users